AkshatGada/Getting-Started-/README.md

 ## Step 7: Confirm the Final Transaction Status

 After claiming the asset, verify the final state using the Bridge API:
-Use Postman or a cURL command to ensure that the transaction state has been updated to **CLAIMED**.
+Use Postman or a curl command to ensure that the transaction state has been updated to **CLAIMED**.